cakemanny/cakemanny.github.io/_posts/2023-04-01-computing-stack-maps.md

 each _gc-point_.

 _gc-points_ occur at every function call and every use of the `new` operator.
-Why is that? `new` allocates memory for a struct and so may require a collection to obtain some space on the heap and any function may also contain the use of `new`.
+Why is that? `new` allocates memory for a struct, and so may require a collection to free up some space on the heap, and any function may also contain uses of `new`.
 It may be possible rule out calls to leaf functions that don't use `new` but let's not worry about that for now.

 How do we define _defined-variables_?
 Luckily we already have one measure.
 Variable scoping rules.